-Turn on the national or international news and it seems that our planet is facing overwhelming problems. problems we now face and hasn't killed the planet in the ecord-breaking floods devastate some parts of the world while others suffer unprecedented droughts.
-Waste material clogs rivers and threatens ocean life.
+A production of Terra Mater Studios and Wildlife Films in co-production with The WNET Group in association with PBS and CPB ecord-breaking floods devastate some parts of the world while others suffer unprecedented droughts. 🔰 Waste material clogs rivers and threatens ocean life.
 We're running short on energy and most of the energy we produce makes things worse by releasing carbon dioxide.
 Technological fixes haven't worked.
 We need a different approach!